Updated April 24, 2026

 - Renewal: 20 hours of continuing education every 2 years, including 1 hour in pharmacy law and 1 hour in patient safety.
 Renewal fee of $55 every 2 years.

 No interstate compact exists for pharmacy technicians.
-You will need separate registration in each state where you practice, though most states accept the same national certifications (PTCB and NHA).
+You will need separate registration in each state where you practice, though national certifications transfer across state lines.

 Compensation